google-research/crossbeam/README.md

 # CrossBeam: Learned beam search

-This repository contains the source code associated with the paper
+This repository contains the source code associated with the paper published at ICLR'22:

-> CrossBeam: Learning bottom-up search strategies for progam synthesis.
+> CrossBeam: Learning to Search in Bottom-Up Program Synthesis

-Title and venue subject to change, after the paper is written and published.
+In this research project, we propose training a neural model to learn a hands-on search policy for bottom-up program synthesis, in an effort to tame the search space blowup.

-This is a research project that aims to develop new methods for learning to prioritize partial programs within beam search for program synthesis.
+TODO(kshi): Link to arxiv and/or OpenReview here

 ## Setup